 We now determine the expression of the Fisher information for frequency-resolved measurements in the setup in \figurename~\ref{fig:Setup}.
-This includes the contribution form all the possible frequency-resolved events of photon bunching and coincidences occurring with the probabilities in Eqs.~\eqref{eq:PB} and~\eqref{eq:PC}, respectively.
-Therefore, as shown in Appendix \ref{app:FI}, the Fisher information~\eqref{eq:FIDef} for such scheme becomes
+This includes the contribution from all the possible frequency-resolved events of photon bunching and coincidences occurring with the probabilities in Eq.~\eqref{eq:P}, respectively.
+The Fisher information for such scheme becomes (see Appendix~\ref{app:FI})